Home | Free Resources | Forum | About | Programs | FAQ | Contact

 For the overwhelming majority of accomplished musicians, natural talent was not the primary ingredient in developing enjoyable mastery of their instruments.
 Sure, you can find exceptions, but they are notable precisely because they are exceptions.
 For most of us it boils down to one thing: persistent effort.
 With the aid of a great teacher to steer you toward the right information and methods, it is possible to greatly reduce the amount of time and effort involved in reaching your playing goals.
 I can also tell you from personal experience that it makes a big difference when you have the interest and encouragement of another person who cares about your success.
 With a great teacher in your corner it is not a matter of talent but rather of persistence in knowing and doing the right things in the right order.

 “I am certain a teacher is going to press me to learn music theory.
-I do not want to learn theory .”
+I do not want to learn theory.”

 Yes, I do incorporate music theory into my program.
 I have found that many intermediate level guitarists hold to some incorrect ideas about what music theory is.
 Do you know the names of the chords you play?
 The scales you choose to apply over those chords?
 Then you already know music theory, and as you have seen it is very useful information.

 Music theory is not “rules” in the sense of “telling you what to play”.
 It is more along the lines of the “law” of gravity.
 Gravity is not a “law” that was decreed by a legislature.
 It is something that scientists observed in nature and found to be true over and over again, such that eventually we came to think of it as a “law”.
-Music theory is the same kind of “law” … observations about relationships between pitches and the emotional effects these relationships produce in human beings.
+Music theory is the same kind of “law” … observations about relationships between pitches and time and the emotional effects these relationships produce in the human psyche.

 If you want to realize your maximum potential as a musician, you will need to add some more information to your current inventory of music theory.
-You do not need to know the entire encyclopedia of theory to play Blues and Classic Rock, but you do you need to understand the common chords, scales, modes, arpeggios, and the relationhips between these elements.
+You do not need to know the entire encyclopedia of theory to play Blues and Classic Rock, but you do need to understand the common chords, scales, modes, arpeggios, and the relationhips between these elements.
 This will give you power to make intelligent and creative choices in your playing, as well as insight to decipher the songs you love so that you can reproduce them.
 It does not have to be an overwhelming chore.
 When incorporated wisely into an overall program of progress, music theory is extremely interesting AND beneficial to your progress.

 “I have tried lessons before and I was not satisfied with the results.”